smarteditors/slate/source/includes/locations/_population.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the location from which to retrieve assets
+ID | The uuid of the location from which to retrieve all assets